Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 What if the other driver says it’s “50/50”?

 Stay calm.
-Don’t agree at the roadside.
-Just collect the evidence and let the process run properly.
+Do not agree to a split of blame at the roadside.
+Collect the evidence, keep your notes factual and let the process assess what happened properly.

 Should I admit fault if I think I made a mistake?

-Avoid making any judgement calls at the scene.
+Avoid making judgement calls at the scene, especially while you are shaken.
 Stick to facts and evidence.
 If you later realise something important, note it honestly and clearly.

 Do I have to report it to my insurer?